The debut novel in the Kit Stitcher series

 Kit Stitcher falls sick often.

-Then, she began slipping into other people’s dreams.
+Later, she began slipping into other people’s dreams.

 Kit, the girl who can feel your pain… and maybe carry it for you too…